prebid/prebid.github.io/dev-docs/modules/ppi.md

 1. Loop through available AUPs
 1. Compare values.name to the AUP slotPattern, which may be a regular expression.
 The intention is that values.name corresponds to an actual Ad Server AdUnit name, but this is not necessary.
 1. Call the custom matching function if defined.
-1. If there are multiple matches, choose the first amongst the most specific (any without wildcards).
-Else choose first amongst those that matched with a wildcard.
+1. If there are multiple matches, choose the first in the list.
 1. Resolve any MediaType Objects as appropriate and determine sizes.
 1. Create the PBJS AdUnit